sinch/docs/docs/conversation/conversation-getting-started/conversation-instagram-setup.md

 ### Connect the Facebook Page to the Instagram Business Account

-1. Access the settings sections of your Facebook Page.
+1. Access the settings section of your Facebook Page.

    ![Facebook Page](../conversation-channel-support/images/channel-support/instagram/fb_page.png)